Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

 <br/>
 <span  :class="LLdis" style="font-size: 1.1rem;">

+Follow the instructions below to deploy a `TokenRoot` using the `rootDeployer` contract with the locklift tool:

-::: tip
+::: info
 Before we start to write our scripts we need to make sure that there is a file named `01-deploy-token.ts` in the `script` folder in the project root.
 :::

-Follow the instructions below to deploy the `RootDeployer` contract and using that `TokenRoot` contract:

 </span>

 <span  :class="EIPdis" style="font-size: 1.1rem;">

-Deploying a contract using the `everscale-inpage-provider` is a bit tricky, Please follow the steps below in order to have a successful contract deployment using this tool.

-2 - before proceeding to the next step which is the main part kindly notice at the following disclaimer:
+Deploying a token root using everscale-inpage-provider is now made easier with the Multi Wallet contract, as demonstrated in the code samples below:

 ::: danger

-- The parameter `initialSupply` must be **zero** if the `initialSupplyTo` is an **zero address**.
+The parameter `initialSupply` must be set to zero if the `initialSupplyTo` is **zero address**.

 :::
 </span>